failurelyc/tp/docs/DeveloperGuide.md

   **Use case: UC02 - Delete a player**

-  **Preconditions**

-  * DraftDeck is running and ready to accept commands.
-  * The player list is currently displayed (UC10 has been executed).

   **Guarantees**

   * The specified player is deleted from DraftDeck if the index is valid.
   * No player is deleted if the index is invalid.
-  * All other players remain unchanged.
+  * All other players remain unchanged, except for their index.

   **MSS**